maribellae/vocoder_neural/README.md

 3)  `python preprocess_to_second.py`

-4)   Download this checkpoints :
+4)   Download these checkpoints :
 https://drive.google.com/file/d/12jW1KivfEjv4YBs6gAZVdVWJ-muZv6CQ/view

 and place it in a FastSpeech2/ folder ( FastSpeech2/checkpoint_80000 )